 Examples of an MVP include Zappos, which, early on, took photos of shoes in local stores, posted them online and then bought the shoes from the stores and shipped them out instead of building a large inventory.
-Groupon also launched with a incredibly simple version of its eventual daily deal email -- it was simple a PDF and a WordPress site to begin with.
-More on
+Groupon also launched with an incredibly simple version of its eventual daily deal email—it was simple PDF and a WordPress site to begin with.

 And "prototyping" is not just for outfits that make physical products.
 A prototype can also be a simple website representing your future business that you use to collect email addresses from interested parties.
 If you are after a specific niche like fashion or cooking, you might also consider creating a blog that will help you find a following.
 The prototyping phase is all about taking your business vision and making it real to test out whether or not real consumers will bite.

 A clear sense of direction communicated to your partners and potential hires can go a long way toward helping people "get" your vision.
 If you want to accelerate your path to success, it's all the more important that you have a crystal clear way of articulating your value proposition.

 Startup guru Guy Kawasaki recommends coming up with a simple mantra, preferably three words or less, that succinctly describes your core values.
 Some examples he gave:

 - FedEx: "Peace of mind"